Southern Yakutia (Sakha)

 because our people know that the wideness of our soul makes it difficult for us

 to accommodate disorder.
-Yes, Comrade Boris; the Russian soul cannot cope with
+Yes, Comrade Boris, the Russian soul cannot cope with

 turbulence.
 With disorder comes total and complete chaos.
 That’s what we are